 - driver trainer and tuition.

-To change from one purpose of use to another, you must complete a change of vehicle particulars notification (F3524) and lodge it at a transport and motoring customer service centre, QGAP office, or local police station.
+To change from one purpose of use to another, you must complete a change of vehicle particulars notification (F3524) and lodge it at a transport and motoring customer service centre, QGAP office, or local police station that provides vehicle registration services—please call to confirm before visiting.
 You must also bring proof of your identity.

 The change of your vehicle’s purpose of use may affect the cost of your CTP insurance—if it does, you will need to pay the difference.